xmartlabs/blog/_posts/2023-03-15-from-idea-to-MVP-the-journey-of-designing-a-tool-for-practicing-sign-language.md

 At the end of the day, Design is about putting users first in everything we do.
 It's about making them feel heard, understood, and valued.
 By prioritizing user-centered design in any business strategy, we're not just creating better products - we're making a real difference in people's lives.

 <aside>
-🙂 Ready to demystify your product definition process?
-Don't let uncertainty hold you back - [contact us today](https://form.typeform.com/to/c7G2RUWm) to see how our product definition services can help your product thrive and empower your team to innovate like never before.
+Ready to demystify your product definition process?
+Don't let uncertainty hold you back - <a href="https://form.typeform.com/to/c7G2RUWm">contact us today</a> to see how our product definition services can help your product thrive and empower your team to innovate like never before.
 </aside>